Quantum Kinetic Uncertainty Relations in Mesoscopic Conductors at Strong Coupling

 By exploiting the relation $F_{\alpha\beta}(\epsilon)+F_{\beta\alpha}(\epsilon)=(f_\alpha(\epsilon)-f_\beta(\epsilon))^2+F_{\alpha\alpha}(\epsilon)+F_{\beta\beta}(\epsilon)$, Eq.~\eqref{eqmain:A_auto_cross} can be recast into:

 Here $\mathcal{A}_\alpha^{th}$ denotes the thermal contribution.
 It vanishes in the zero‑temperature limit and remains finite at equilibrium.
 The other term, $\mathcal{A}_\alpha^{sh}$, is the nonequilibrium shot contribution.
-The decomposition in Eq.~\eqref{eqmain:A_th_shot} mirrors the one of the current noise in quantum transport (see \cite{Blanter2000} for a review), which was key for demonstrating genuine quantum features such as the Fractional Quantum Hall regime~\cite{Saminadayar97, Heiblum98, Sabo_2017}.
-Equation~\eqref{eq_main:activityGreenmultiterminal} provides a useful definition of the generalized dynamical activity within a Hamiltonian's approach based on Green's functions.
-In the context of quantum coherent transport, it becomes relevant to express it within a Landauer-B\"uttiker approach.
-Using the Fisher-Lee relation \cite{Fisher1981,Lopez2004,Sanchez2025} which connects the retarded Green’s function to the scattering matrix, we show in App.~\ref{app_Green_in_scatt} that the thermal and shot noise contributions defined in Eq.~\eqref{eqmain:A_th_shot} take the form:
+The decomposition in Eq.~\eqref{eqmain:A_th_shot} mirrors the one of the current noise in quantum transport (see \cite{Blanter2000} for a review).
+Using the Fisher-Lee relation \cite{Fisher1981,Lopez2004,Sanchez2025} which connects the retarded Green’s function to the scattering matrix, we show in Sec.
+IV of the Supp.
+Mat.~\cite{SuppMat} that the thermal and shot noise contributions defined in Eq.~\eqref{eqmain:A_th_shot} take the form:

 while the auto- and cross-parts read:

 These expressions explicitly depend on the scattering-matrix elements $s_{\alpha\beta}$ through the reflection and transmission probabilities of the quantum coherent mesoscopic conductor: $\mathcal{R}_{\alpha\alpha} = \abs{s_{\alpha\alpha}}^2$ (reflection into reservoir $\alpha$) and $\mathcal{T}_{\alpha\beta} = \abs{s_{\alpha\beta}}^2$ (transmission from reservoir $\beta$ to $\alpha$).
 The phase $\phi_\alpha$ appears in the complex reflection amplitude $r_{\alpha\alpha} = \sqrt{\mathcal{R}_{\alpha\alpha}} e^{i\phi_\alpha/2}$.